samuelkurdz/bike-rental/README.md

 ### Project Setup
-- built with React, TypeScript, Vite, Redux Toolkit
+- Built with React, TypeScript, Vite, Redux Toolkit
 - Routing with React-Router-Dom (v6)
-- styled with TailwindCSS
+- Styled with TailwindCSS
 - Data persisted with redux-persist
 - App hosted on Netlify

-# The requirements for the test project are:
+## The requirements for the test project are:
 ### Write an application to manage bike rentals:

 - The application must be React-based.